andreibosco/cv/README.md

 Da Silva, C., **Torres, A.**, Kapralos, B., Peisachovich, E., Anyinam, C., Coffey, S., Graham, L., Dubrowski, A. (2021) Co-Designing Mental Health Virtual Reality Education _MEI 2021 4th International Conference on Medical Education Informatics_.
 Poster.
 Virtual, The University of Nottingham, UK and the University of Malaya, Malaysia.
 12-15 July 2021.

-Buttu, D., Benson, A., Gino, B., Kapralos, B., **Torres, A.**, Dubrowski, A. (2021) Preliminary Data Results Regarding The Development of A Virtual Education Simulation of an Adult Proximal Tibia Model for Intraosseous Insertion Simulators to Train Pre-Hospital healthcare Providers. _MEI 2021 4th International Conference on Medical Education Informatics_.
+Buttu, D., **Torres, A.**, Kapralos, B., Dubrowski, A, Gino, B., Benson, A. (2021) The Development of A Virtual Education Simulation of an Adult Proximal Tibia Model for Intraosseous Insertion. _MEI 2021 4th International Conference on Medical Education Informatics_.
 Virtual, The University of Nottingham, UK and the University of Malaya, Malaysia.
 12-15 July 2021.

 Dubrowski, A., Kapralos, B., Patocskai, E., **Torres, A.**, Arutiunian, A., Wahab, S., Weber, T.,  Mnaymneh M. (2021).
 Virtual Health Experiential Learning Platform (HELP) - Utilizing Gamified Educational Networking and Three-Dimensional Printing for Distance Training. _The Learner: Twenty-eighth International Conference on Learning_, July 9th-11th, Krakow, Poland.